Ten Ways to Manage Your Money in the Cost Crisis

 Taking a look at what financial support is available to you is one way of increasing the amount of money you have coming in.
 You might also want to consider other options.
 There are maybe more obvious options like working more hours or getting a part-time job, but that might not be possible for you.
 There are other ways that you might be able to boost your income too, for example:

-• selling things you no longer need on sites or apps such as eBay, Facebook Marketplace, DePop or Vinted
+• Selling things you no longer need on sites or apps such as eBay, Facebook Marketplace, DePop or Vinted

-• if you have old mobile phones around the house, you could sell them for money
+• If you have old mobile phones around the house, you could sell them for money

-• consider using cashback sites so you can earn money when you spend online
+• Consider using cashback sites so you can earn money when you spend online

 Stepchange, the national debt charity, have lots of information on ways to increase your income as well.